About this tool and your privacy

 Some anonymous information is collected automatically, however.
 For example, the date and time of your visit, the operating system you used to access the site, and the Internet domain from which you connected to the PTSD Treatment Decision Aid are all collected automatically.
 This information is used only to help us make the site better for visitors.
 It is not used to identify you personally.
 Please see the VA privacy policy for a list of information that is collected automatically.

-The content for the PTSD Treatment Decision Aid was developed by a team at the Veterans Affairs National Center for PTSD with expertise in PTSD treatment, mental health, and shared decision-making.
+This website was funded by the Veterans Affairs National Center for PTSD.
+The content was developed by a team of clinical psychologists and education specialists at the National Center for PTSD with expertise in PTSD treatment, mental health, and shared decision-making.
 The developers of the PTSD Treatment Decision Aid and their affiliated institutions do not stand to gain or lose anything based on the choices people make after using the decision aid.

+Yes.
 The PTSD Treatment Decision Aid has gone through several revisions, with each revision led by psychologists and educational specialists at the National Center for PTSD.
 Input has been gathered from two national surveys of Veterans and civilians with PTSD, along with interviews with patients, Veterans, and clinicians.
 We would also like to thank many clinicians and Veterans for contributing to the videos in this decision aid.

 Disclaimer